JatsVangani/SecurityAssign/README.md

        ps.createPatient(patient);
      }
  }
-Since the field ‘type’ is a free form field in the Book object, a user could enter any value and the method simply saves it.
+Since the field ‘doctorName’ is a free form field in the Book object, a user could enter any value and the method simply saves it.
 An attacker could insert javascript code into this field.
-Our UI can potentially execute this javascript while rendering the book, leading to XSS.POST /patient{"name" : "Harry Potter","age" : 22"doctorName" : "<script>alert(document.cookie)</script>"}
+Our UI can potentially execute this javascript while rendering the patient, leading to

+      XSS.POST /patient{
+     "name" : "Harry Potter",
+     "age" : 22
+     "doctorName" : "<script>alert(document.cookie)</script>"
+    }

 2.SQLInjection